HomeFeaturesTop 6 Hacks To Secure Your eCommerce Site Against Cyber Threats

 4. Multi-factor authentication (MFA), 2-factor authentication (2FA), or 2-step verification (2SV)

 MFA, 2FA, and 2SV also guarantee additional layers of security for users.
-These ensure that on top of entering required credentials to log into the site, all three methods need users to furnish another method of identity verification before they can log into your eCommerce store.
+These ensure that on top of entering the required credentials to log into the site, all three methods need users to furnish another method of identity verification before they can log into your eCommerce store.

 5. Brand Monitoring

-It is important for business owners to realize that their brand is also a digital asset that attackers may try to exploit.
-You can employ special tools to keep an eye out for malicious usage of brand assets.
 It can also help you avoid trouble in the long run and shore up against phishing attacks and copyright violations.
 A local Facebook ad agency in Los Angeles can help you set up your brand monitoring initiative.

 6. Educate your customers and employees